digitalabs/gmgr_web_service/README.md

   **OVERVIEW**

-  The Genealogy Manager (**_GMGR_**) application accesses the Integrated Breeding Program Databases (_IBP_) through the Middleware API, which consists of managers corresponding to different systems.
-In order to reuse the methods of the IBP middleware, RESTful web services in java were created using the Jersey toolkit, an open source framework for developing RESTful Web Services in Java.
+  The Genealogy Manager (**_GMGR_**) application accesses the Integrated Breeding Program Databases for Rice (_IBP_) through the Middleware API.
+RESTful web services in java were created for the identified methods using the Jersey toolkit, an open source framework for developing RESTful Web Services in Java.

-  In a Representational State Transfer (_REST_) architechtural style, data and functionality are considered resources, and these resources are accessed using Uniform Resource Identifiers (_URIs_), typically links on the web.
+  In a Representational State Transfer (_REST_) architectural style, data and functionality are considered resources, and these resources are accessed using Uniform Resource Identifiers (_URIs_), typically links on the web.